-Physics and Applied Mathematics is an introduction to the mathematical description of natural phenomena.
-Mathematics is the language and physics is the foundation of all other natural sciences and many engineering disciplines.
+Classical and Modern Physics is an introduction to the physical and mathematical description of natural phenomena.
+Physics is the most fundamental of all natural sciences and mathematics is its language as for many other scientific and engineering disciplines.
 In this module, we will study fundamental laws of physics and the underlying mathematical concepts and applications.
-Topics include vector calculus, differential equations, complex analysis; mechanics of systems of particles, oscillations, waves, relativity, electrodynamics, and quantum physics.
-Lectures are complemented by practical sessions that provide training in computational and experimental skills, including a quantitative analysis of measurements.
+Topics include basic physical concepts like motion, force, fields and energy, oscillations and waves, relativity, electrodynamics, quantum physics, and an introduction to condensed matter, particle and nuclear physics.
+The mathematical concepts used are vector calculus, differential equations, complex analysis.
+Lectures are complemented by practical sessions that provide training in experimental as well as computational skills, including a quantitative analysis of measurements.

 The module discusses advanced applications of physics in modern technology using a descriptive and experimental approach.
 It builds on the general concepts and methods developed in the Physics of Natural Sciences Module.
-The first part focuses on energy sources and energy storage technology, and includes pertinent concepts of thermodynamics and physical chemistry.
-The second part introduces computational simulation methods as an important tool, useful for the understanding and investigation of physical systems and for a speed up of the development of new technologies.
+The first part focuses on energy sources and energy storage technology.
+It includes the pertinent concepts of thermodynamics and physical chemistry.
+The second part introduces computational simulation methods as an important tool, useful for the understanding and investigation of physical systems and for a speed-up of the development of new technologies.
 Additional lab courses give deeper insights into the systems discussed in the lectures and provide instructive examples of experiments in advanced physics.

 • Advanced Quantum Physics